 The next stage is to make the petals.
 First, I need to cut the petals out with a cutter, and there are many rose petal cutters on the market made from plastic or metal.
 Refer to Video at 04:37

 Some plastic cutters don’t always cut with a clean edge, and some are very good.
 Some metal cutters are made of inferior quality metal and will bend easily, distorting your petals.

 Stainless steel cutters are excellent and will keep their shape.

-I’ve had the metal cutters I use for many years, they are good quality, and there were six sizes in the set, and for this project, I am going to use the three middle sizes.
+I’ve had the metal cutters I use for many years, they are good quality, and there were six sizes in the set, and for this project, I will use the three middle sizes.
 Refer to Video at 5:31

-The first layer of petals that go onto the cone is going to be the smallest ones, and I want to make those in the darkest shade of flower paste, the same as the center cone.
+The first layer of petals that go onto the cone will be the smallest ones, and I want to make those in the darkest shade of flower paste, the same as the center cone.

 Remember to keep any paste you are not working on tightly wrapped.

-Dusting a little bit of cornflour on my board and rolling out the paste quite thinly, to make sure it doesn’t stick, I then cut out six small petals.
+Dusting a little bit of cornflour on my board and rolling out the paste quite thinly to make sure it doesn’t stick, I’m cutting out six small petals.

-How you work on the next stage is which way is best for you.
+How you work on the next stage will be the way that is best for you.
 I prefer to work small petals on my hand, but you could use a foam pad if you find that easier.

-The edges of the petal need softening with a ball tool to smooth out the sharp cut edge and give it a softer look.
+The petal edges need softening with a ball tool to smooth out the sharp cut edge and give it a softer look.
 Each petal needs to be softened around the edge, placing each one you have worked on back in the cling film/plastic wrap.
 Refer to Video at 7:44

 It’s essential when you’re making sugar flowers to try and keep them as natural-looking as possible.